 Basia sucked on her cigarette so hard he could almost taste the tobacco.
 “Look at his teeth,” she replied, the wind snatching smoke from her mouth.
 “Only Russians use so much gold.”

 The dead man’s overcoat had fallen open, revealing a thinner jacket soaked in blood.
 Jay touched its flap.
-“May I open it?” he asked Detective Kulski.
+“May I?” he asked Detective Kulski.

 Before he did, Jay paused for a last look at the undisturbed body.

 Or so he thought it was undisturbed, until Director Husarska remarked, “The labels are removed.”

 “I thought the body had not been examined.”

 “It is only my conjecture.
 Or would you use the word guess?”

 Basia smiled; she heard the tease in his response.